AnnetteSpit/test/README.md

 # Introduction

-This project takes Laverdonk trail data from the Azure data warehouse and prepares it for data analysis.
+This project takes Laverdonk trial data from the Azure data warehouse and prepares it for data analysis.
 Output of the scripts are excel files for the end users to analyse in their prefered statical programs.

+## Input

+Data from the various Laverdonk trials is directly stored in the Azure data warehouse maintained by Agrovision.

+### Access

+In order to access the data, your IP adress needs to be added to the server's secure list.
+The server name is `prd-datahub-76qbhnv5jf4a4`.
+By sending an email with the server's name and your IP adress to [Rajkumar Balakrishnan](R.Balakrishnan@agrifirm.com), access can be obtained.

+## Output

 # Package usage